wistia/wistia-open-docs/_posts/customizing-your-video.md

 Finally - you can choose whether visitors to the video page will have the option to [leave comments]('#disable-comments').

+{{ "Changes to the thumbnail won't apply to popover embeds without re-embedding due to them referencing the exact image that was the thumbnail when you embedded the video." | note }}

 ## Changing the Thumbnail

 Video still, poster image, first frame...we've heard all sorts of terms for the